camtrees/camtrees.github.io/changelog/index.md

 - Create favicon.ico file
 - Move images directory inside the assets directory
 - Number items in our ToDo list for easier viewing especially on phones
+- Moved the 'gis_map_view' columns in the 'cam_sites' and 'cam_trees' SQL views to the first column to ease selection of sites or trees for map viewing

 ## 2026-05-24
 ##### CAMTREES Database Website